Cycling on park roads makes for easy access to all park facilities. Tour the local Hedge Road along the Lake Simcoe waterfront.

 Several species of birds make Sibbald Point a stopover on their migration north.
 Wild turkeys and Pileated woodpeckers are often seen.

 Lake Simcoe is an ideal place for sailing and motorboats.
-Campers and day visitors can use the boat launch and dock temporarily or overnight.
+Campers and day visitors can use the boat launch and dock temporarily.

 Paddlers should be aware of weather conditions on Lake Simcoe and it is recommended that you stay close to shore.